zanayr/Grab/README.md

 A `GrabElement` is the basic object of the grab module.
 It encapsulates the methods and state of each passed DOM element node.

 #### State
 When a grab element is instanciated, it is given a unique ID, used for event delegation, and an owned html node.
-These are protected in the `__node` and `__grabId` properties.

 *attributeList*
 Get an object literal of name/value pairs of attributes.